Frequently Asked Questions

 Psychosexual therapy focuses on sexual wellbeing, intimacy, desire, sexual functioning, and relational sexuality, while couples therapy focuses more broadly on communication, attachment, conflict, and relationship dynamics.
 This diploma integrates both disciplines.

 Yes.
-The NAOS Institute trains practitioners from over 40 countries and includes international faculty and intercultural learning components.
+The NAOS Institute trains practitioners from over 40 countries and includes international faculty and intercultural learning components, and now the course is delivered in Cairo for the first time, Face-to-Face.

 NAOS has over three decades of experience in psychosexual and relationship psychotherapy training and was involved in developing the UK's first Masters-level training in the field.